Data release: Self-build and custom housebuilding data

 Background to the data

 The Self-build and Custom Housebuilding Act 2015 requires each relevant local authority to keep a register of individuals and groups who are seeking to acquire serviced plots of land in the authority’s area for their own self-build and custom housebuilding.
 Since 2016, the department has collected information from relevant local authorities in England on self-build and custom housebuilding activity in their areas.
-The data have been collected to build up a national picture[footnote 3] of how authorities are taking forward self-build and custom housebuilding and complying with their statutory requirements.
+The data have been collected to build up a national picture[footnote 2] of how authorities are taking forward self-build and custom housebuilding and complying with their statutory requirements.
 The key objectives of the data collection are to identify trends and inform policy development.
-The data are collated and then reported to Ministers.
+The data are collated and then reported to ministers.

 Local authorities have provided data over defined reporting cycles referred to as ‘base periods’.
 In practice, the first base period – April 2016 to October 2016 – was a partial period.
 Thereafter, the base periods run consecutively from October to October.

 Since 2017, the Department has requested information on the numbers of new entries of both individuals and groups that have joined the register during each relevant base period and the total number of entries on the register since the monitoring exercise began.
 Local authorities are also asked to report on the number of planning permissions for serviced plots they have granted which are suitable for self-build and custom housebuilding during the relevant base period.
-Since 2017-18, local authorities have provided further additional information on self-build and custom build activity in their areas.

 In the tables, we are publishing data reported by local authorities and collated by the Department.
 The first version of the tables and this release, published on 8 February 2021, covered figures from April 2017 to 2018-19; the next one, published on 22 July 2021 additionally covered 2019-20; and the one after that – published on 6 May 2022 – additionally covered 2020-21.
-The data for 2021-22 was published on 31 March 2023.
-This update also covers 2022-23 and, as with previous updates, the tables also reflect revisions to past years’ figures as reported by some local authorities.
+The data for 2021-22 was published on 31 March 2023 and that for 2022-23 was published on 21 February 2025.
+This update covers 2023-24 and, as with previous updates, the tables also reflect revisions to past years’ figures as reported by some local authorities.
+The tables set out data on the demand for self-build and custom housebuilding revealed by register numbers, the number of permissions granted in each authority area (as reported by the authority), and additional information on self-build and custom build activity in each authority area.

-The data included in the tables exclude those for questions for which the answers were to be given as free-flowing text responses – e.g. for 2022-23, these comprise the following questions:
+The data included in the tables exclude those for questions for which the answers were to be given as free-flowing text responses – e.g. for 2023-24, these comprise the following questions:

-• 5(a).
+- 5(a).
 How much do you charge?

-• 5(b).
+- 5(b).
 Is it a one-off charge, annual charge, or both?

-• 6.
-Beyond the minimum requirement of holding a webpage, what is your local authority actively doing to publicise your self- and custom-build register?
+- 6. Beyond the minimum requirement of holding a webpage, what is your local authority actively doing to publicise your self- and custom-build register?

-• 8(i).
-Further details or any other supporting information on any actions taken when undertaking housing, planning and regeneration functions as recorded at questions 8(a) to (h).
+- 8(i) Further details or any other supporting information on any actions taken when undertaking housing, planning and regeneration functions as recorded at questions 8(a) to (h).

-• 9.
-Any additional comments on the operation of the self and custom build legislation that you think might be helpful for us to read.
+- 9. Any additional comments on the operation of the self and custom build legislation that you think might be helpful for us to read.

 Where there are gaps in the data, it can be assumed that specific figures were unavailable or authorities did not provide a data return.
 In addition, two local authorities (The Broads Authority and the London Borough of Richmond) sought and were granted exemptions from section 2A of the Self-build and Custom Housebuilding Act 2015 (the duty to grant planning permission).